-In the case the machine is not fitted with the aforementioned sizes, a single alternative wheel will be agreed between the manufacture and the Superbike Technical Director.
+In the case the machine is not fitted with the aforementioned sizes, a single alternative wheel will be agreed between the manufacturer and the Superbike Technical Director.
 It should be an OEM type production wheel.
 The inertia must be within 10% of the originally fitted wheel.
 The inertia must be within the range of homologated wheels in the other machines.

-- a.
-Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original caliper and mounting.
+- I. Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original caliper and mounting.
 The maximum outside diameter is 320 mm.
-The outside diameter and the ventilation system must remain the same as on the homologated motorcycle.
-Internally ventilated discs are not allowed if not present on the homologated motorcycle. - b.
-Only steel (max. carbon content 2.1 wt. %) is allowed for brake discs. - c.
+However, the offset, wheel mounting and the ventilation system must remain the same as on the homologated motorcycle. - m.
+Only steel (max. carbon content 2.1 wt. %) is allowed for brake discs. - n.
 Front brake calipers as well as all the mounting points and mounting hardware (mount, carrier, hanger) must be the originally fitted and homologated parts with no modification allowed (see art.
 2.5.10.3).
-Spacers may be fitted between the caliper and fork lower to fit larger diameter disks. - d.
+Spacers may be fitted between the caliper and fork lower to fit larger diameter disks.

+- o.
 Rear brake calipers must be the originally fitted and homologated parts with no modifications allowed.
-The mounting points must remain as homologated. - e.
-In order to reduce the transfer of heat to the hydraulic fluid, it is permitted to add metallic shims to the calipers, between the pads and the calipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the caliper. - f.
-The front brake master cylinder can be the originally fitted and homologated part with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition - List 2022.
+The mounting points must remain as homologated. - p.
+In order to reduce the transfer of heat to the hydraulic fluid, it is permitted to add metallic shims to the calipers, between the pads and the calipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the caliper. - q.
+The front brake master cylinder can be the originally fitted and homologated part with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition - List 2024.
 The retail price limit for the front master cylinder (including lever) is €450.
-The brake lever design is free. - g.
-The rear brake master cylinder can be the originally fitted and homologated part with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List 2022.
-The retail price limits are: - i.
-Thumb brake (including lever and mounts) €450 ii.
-Hand brake €450iii.
+The brake lever design is free. - r.
+The rear brake master cylinder can be the originally fitted and homologated part with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List 2024.
+The retail price limits are:

+i.
+Thumb brake (including lever and mounts) €450

+ii.
+Hand brake €450

+iii.
 Foot operated master €200